 When Bluetooth technology first became available for consumers, I was always caught off guard by the people in the grocery store who appeared to be having a conversation with themselves.
-They’d be in the milk aisle talking about their mother in law.
-It was very confusing until they turned around and I could see that nifty Bluetooth headset attached to their ear.
-The technology does make your life easier and more convenient.
-But could Bluetooth make be dangerous as well?
+They’d be in the milk aisle talking about their mother in law!
+The technology does make our life easier, but could Bluetooth be putting us at risk for a brain tumor as well?

-Another false claim that is often made to say that Bluetooth RF Radiation is safe is that people say “there is no studies showing that Bluetooth is harmful to humans”.
+A false claim that is often made is that “there is no studies showing that Bluetooth is harmful to humans”.
 People say this because there are so few studies done specifically on the “Bluetooth” signal.
 A lack of studies does not prove something is safe.
 As I mentioned above there have literally been hundreds of peer reviewed scientific studies on RF Radiation in general since the 1960’s.
 And they link RF Radiation to more ailments than just cancer.
 They also link it to DNA damage (especially in infants and fetuses), crib death, male infertility and other things.

 In the below video I use a meter called a “High Frequency Analyzer” to measure the amount of RF Radiation emitted by a pair of Bluetooth Earbuds.
 I highly recommend that you take a couple of minutes to watch the video.
 It is short but informative.
 You will be surprised at how much radiation is emitted from something so small.
 But seeing is believing and knowledge is power.

 The ferrite beads that I demonstrate in the above video is really one of the most important things you can do to protect your brain from RF Radiation.
 Always at least use a corded headset with a Ferrite Bead at the bottom and it will keep you much safer.